github/scientist/README.md

 ### Expensive setup

-If an experiment requires expensive setup that should only run when the experiment is going to be run, use the `before_run` method.
+If an experiment requires expensive setup that should only occur when the experiment is going to be run, define it with the `before_run` method:

 ```ruby
 # Code under test modifies this in-place.
 We want to copy it for the
 # candidate code, but only when needed:
 value_for_original_code = big_object